cloudflare/cf-terraforming/README.md

 $ brew install --cask cloudflare/cloudflare/cf-terraforming
 ```

 If you use another OS, you will need to download the release directly from
 [GitHub Releases](https://github.com/cloudflare/cf-terraforming/releases).

 ## Importing with Terraform state

-As of the latest release, `cf-terraforming` will output the `terraform import`
+`cf-terraforming` will output the `terraform import` compatible commands for you
-compatible commands for you when you invoke the `import` command.
-This command
+when you invoke the `import` command.
+This command assumes you have already ran
-assumes you have already ran `cf-terraforming generate ...` to output your
+`cf-terraforming generate ...` to output your resources.
-resources.

 In the future we aim to automate this however for now, it is a manual step to
 allow flexibility in directory structure.

 ```
-$ cf-terraforming import --resource-type "cloudflare_record" --email $CLOUDFLARE_EMAIL --key $CLOUDFLARE_API_KEY -z "example.com"
+$ cf-terraforming import \
+  --resource-type "cloudflare_record" \
+  --email $CLOUDFLARE_EMAIL \
+  --key $CLOUDFLARE_API_KEY \
+  --zone $CLOUDFLARE_ZONE_ID
 ```

 ## Supported Resources